-Effective January 1, 1995, the Company changed its method of depreciation for financial reporting purposes for newly acquired machinery, equipment, furniture and fixtures from principally an accelerated method to the straight-line method.
+Effective January 1, 1995, the Company changed its method of depreciation method to the straight-line method.
 Management believes that the straight-line method of depreciation provides a preferable matching between expected productivity and cost allocation since the equipment's operating capacity and consumption generally remains consistent over time.
 The change had no cumulative effect on prior year earnings and was not material to operating results for the year ended December 31, 1995.